evnp/nx/README.md

 The most effective way I've found to accomplish this comes in the form of small bash scripts, composed in traditional unix fashion.
 When I work on one of these scripts, I can feel the bash surface-area slowly solidifying in my mind.
 This has had a wonderful side-effect of bolstering my everyday shell-scripting abilities in a way nothing else has.

 Keeping things small can be a satisfying challenge.
-The right constraints are the difference between a chore and a puzzle.
+The right constraints make the difference between a chore and a puzzle.
 With `nx`, this approach has resulted in a program that fits onto a single MacBook 13" screen at 13pt font size, without compromising on the desired featureset:

 ![full nx source code](https://raw.githubusercontent.com/evnp/nx/main/source.png)